TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 ```

 ### 7) General usage tips
-- If CUDA OOM: lower `--max_input_len`/`--max_target_len`, increase `--accum`, or drop `--fp16` if your GPU cannot handle the defaults.
+- If CUDA OOM: increase `--accum`, or drop `--fp16` if your GPU cannot handle the defaults.
 - If ROUGE is flat, your data columns are probably wrong.
 Print a few samples.
 - If `runs/<name>` is empty, you never beat your previous best—check learning rate and dataset.

 ## Chat Usage:

 ### Examples
-> This sample was trained on 3 epochs over a 16 hour period, better results can come as result of longer training and adjustable parameters.
+> This sample was trained on 7 epochs over a 39 hour period, better results can come as result of longer training and adjustable parameters.
 The rouge scores for this training are seen in [Training Usage](#training-usage)

-You: “CT angiography shows ~70% stenosis of the proximal LAD; plan for PCI if symptoms persist despite maximal medical therapy.”
+You: “CT angiography shows ~70% stenosis of the proximal LAD; plan for PCI if symptoms persist despite maximal medical therapy.” <br>
 Model: “There’s a notable blockage in a main heart artery.
 The team suggests a procedure if medicines don’t help enough.”

-You: “MRI brain: multiple periventricular T2/FLAIR hyperintensities suggestive of demyelination; correlate clinically for MS.”
+You: “MRI brain: multiple periventricular T2/FLAIR hyperintensities suggestive of demyelination; correlate clinically for MS.”<br>
 Model: “Scans show several spots in brain areas often linked to nerve coating problems.
 Doctors will compare this with symptoms.”

-You: “HbA1c 9.2% despite metformin 1g BID; initiate basal insulin 10u qHS and titrate to fasting 5–7 mmol/L.”
+You: “HbA1c 9.2% despite metformin 1g BID; initiate basal insulin 10u qHS and titrate to fasting 5–7 mmol/L.”<br>
 Model: “Blood sugar control isn’t good with current meds.
 Start a nightly insulin dose and adjust to get morning sugars into a better range.”

-You: “Echo: LVEF 35%, global hypokinesis, mild MR; optimize GDMT—ACEi/ARB, beta-blocker, MRA.”
+You: “Echo: LVEF 35%, global hypokinesis, mild MR; optimize GDMT—ACEi/ARB, beta-blocker, MRA.”<br>
 Model: “Heart pumping is weaker than normal with some valve leak.
 Use standard lung medicines to improve function.”

 ### Error Analysis